-Exercise 8.12: a) Show that any finite module admits a composition series.

-- b) Show that if a module M admits a composition series, it is finitely generated. - c) Show that a $\mathbb{Z}$ -module M admits a composition series iff it is finite. - d) Let k be a field.
+EXERCISE 8.12. a) Show: any finite2 module admits a composition series. b) Show that if a module M admits a composition series, it is finitely generated. c) Show that a Z-module M admits a composition series iff it is finite. d) Let k be a field.
 Show that a k-module admits a composition series iff it is finitely generated (i.e., iff it is finite-dimensional).

-Exercise 8.13: An R-module M admits a composition series iff there exists $L \in \mathbb{Z}^+$ such that every normal series in M has length at most L.
+EXERCISE 8.13.
+An R-module M admits a composition series iff there exists $L \in \mathbb{Z}^+$ such that every normal series in M has length at most L.

-Theorem 8.12.
-For an R-module M, TFAE:
+THEOREM 8.14.
+For an R-module M, the following are equivalent: (i) M is both Noetherian and Artinian.

-- (i) M is both Noetherian and Artinian. - (ii) M admits a composition series.
+(ii) M admits a composition series.

-Proof.
+PROOF.
 Assume (i).
-Since M satisfies (DCC), there must exist a minimal nonzero submodule, say $M_1$ .
-If $M_1$ is a maximal proper submodule, we have a composition series.
-Otherwise among all proper R-submodules strictly containing $M_1$ , by (DCC) we can choose a minimal one $M_2$ .
+Since M satisfies (DCC), there is a minimal nonzero submodule, say M_1 .
+If M_1 is a maximal proper submodule, we have a composition series.
+Otherwise among all proper R-submodules strictly containing M_1 , by (DCC) we can choose a minimal one M_2 .
 We continue in this way: since M also satisfies (ACC) the process must eventually terminate, yielding a composition series.

-(ii)

-$$\implies$$

-(i): This follows easily from Exercise 8.13.
+(ii) \implies (i): This follows easily from Exercise 8.13.

-Exercise 8.14: Exercise 8.13 makes use of Schreier Refinement.
-Give a proof that (ii) $\implies$ (i) in Theorem 8.12 which is independent of Schreier Refinement.
+EXERCISE 8.14.
+Exercise 8.13 makes use of Schreier Refinement.
+Give a proof that (ii) \implies (i) in Theorem 8.14 which is independent of Schreier Refinement.
 (Suggestion: try induction on the length of a composition series.)

-Proposition 8.13.
+PROPOSITION 8.15.
 Let $0 \to M' \to M \to M'' \to 0$ be a short exact sequence of R-modules.
 Then:

-- a) M admits a composition series iff both M' and M" admit composition series. - b) If M admits a composition series, then
+a) M admits a composition series iff both M' and M'' admit composition series. b) If M admits a composition series, then